-Annual and long-term incentive awards may be prorated based on months of service for participants who are appointed on or before December 31 of the fiscal year and meet the continued employment conditions (page 22).
+Annual and long-term incentive awards may be prorated based on months of service for participants who are appointed during the first half of the fiscal yearon or before December 31 of the fiscal year and meet continued employment conditions (see page 22).
 The recommendation for a pro-rata incentive award will be based on the nature of the performance measures, the level of progress in their achievement, as well as overall performance.
+Long term incentive awards may be prorated based on months of service for participants who are appointed during the first half of the fiscal year and meet continued employment conditions (see page 19).
+I

-An individual appointed on or after January 1 of the fiscal year will not be eligible to receive prorated annual and long-term incentive awards for that fiscal year and will not become eligible to receive annual and long-term incentive awards until after completion of the following full fiscal year, providing continued employment conditions are met (page 22).
+An individuals appointed during the second half of a fiscal year on or after January 1 of the fiscal year will normally not be eligible to receive prorated an annual or long-term incentive awards for that fiscal year and will not become eligible to receive annual and long-term incentive awards until after completion of the following full fiscal year, providing continued employment conditions are met (page 22)., at which time the award will be pro-rated to reflect the entire period of performance in the covered position.
+An individual appointed during the second half of the fiscal year will not be eligible for the LTI until the five year performance period which begins the subsequent fiscal year.